Kapernikov/skaffold-helm-tutorial/chapters/10-gitops.md

 This is a common way of doing things in flux, but it doesn't stop here: you can combine all the resources at will, and you can even refer other git repositories from the main gitrepo and delegate parts to separate teams!.

+### A review process for production deployment

+To avoid human mistakes, we might want to make sure that every upgrade gets a proper review before being applied.
+Flux doesn't have any specific functionality for this, but that's not needed, as our configuration is now managed in git, and we can use the features offered by our git platform to achieve this.

+In order to impose a review process, carry out the following steps:

+* Create a new branch (eg `production`) on your gitops repository
+* Make this branch protected so that direct push to this branch is not allowed anymore.
+The only way to change the branch is to make a merge request to this branch.
+* Change the `GitRepository` in the `gotk-sync.yaml` file to point to the `production` branch.

+Now, whenever you want to make changes in production, first create a merge request (or pull request) with the necessary changes, and let somebody review the pull request.
+When reviewed, it can be marked as ready, and finally merged when the production release needs to happen.

+In addition to this, you could have another branch for the `staging` cluster, and have every release first go to staging before going to production.